kundroomajid/kundroomajid.github.io/index.md

 - **Machine Learning:** Social Media Analysis, Topic Modelling, Deep Learning

 ## News
+- **[May.
+2025]** Paper titled " Reinforcement learning-based laser cutting machine parameter optimization" accepted in Journal of Intelligent Manufacturing, May.
+2025.
+[IF 5.9, JCR Top 20%]
 - **[Feb.
 2025]** Paper titled "FLDQN: Cooperative Multi-Agent Federated Reinforcement Learning for Solving Travel Time Minimization Problems in Dynamic Environments Using SUMO Simulation" accepted in Sensors, Feb.
-2024.
+2025.
 [IF 3.4]
 - **[Jan.
 2025]** **FedEasy** a federated learning framework released as an open-Source project.
 More details can be found at [https://fedeasy.readthedocs.io/](https://fedeasy.readthedocs.io/)
 - **[August.
 2024]** Paper titled "Demystifying Impact of Key Hyper-Parameters in Federated Learning: A Case Study on CIFAR-10 and FashionMNIST" accepted in IEEE Access, August 2024.
 [IF 3.4, JCR Top 34.5%]
 - **[July.
 2024]** Paper titled "Enhancing Traffic Management in Smart Cities: A Federated Learning Approach for Traffic Light Violation Detection" accepted in HCIS, July 2024.
 [IF 3.9, JCR Top 26.3%]